Albania - Bikepacking the Backroads

 Korcë became an important trading and handicraft centre in the 18th century due to the development of trade with neighbouring regions.
 It has been an important religious centre for Orthodox Christians and Muslims for centuries and a centre of the growth of Albanian identity.

-• Included: B,L,D
+• Meals: B,L,D

 We leave behind the agricultural plateau of Korcë, ascending steadily into the border mountains through a landscape of barren rock interspersed with wildflowers.
 Numerous cols and valleys lie ahead, climbing into the heart of the Grammoz Mountains and over the Barmash Pass at 1159m.
 We will stop for lunch in the town of Ersekë, the highest city in Albania at about 1000m above sea level.

-• Included: B,L
+• Meals: B,L

-We’ll climb out from Sotirë to a high pine forest plateau surrounded by soaring peaks, before reaching the source of the River Vjosa and descending through its spectacular gorge to Leskovik.
+We climb out from Sotirë to a high pine forest plateau surrounded by soaring peaks, before reaching the source of the River Vjosa and descending through its spectacular gorge to Leskovik.
 The 17km long descent to Çarshovë is one of the most scenic rides of the tour.
 We follow the corniche route high above the river to Përmet, famed for its cuisine and strong raki.

-After time for lunch in the village of Bënjë, we’ll continue cycling for another 4km to the thermal pools of Langarica and its canyon where we will end our ride.
+After time for lunch in the village of Bënjë, we continue cycling for another 4km to the thermal pools of Langarica and its canyon where we end our ride.
 You can hike upriver through one of the most magnificent canyons in Europe (and maybe find your own secluded pool for a skinny dip!).

-After enjoying the thermal pools, we will transfer by van to Girokastër (city of 1,000 steps).
+After enjoying the thermal pools, we transfer by van to Gjirokastër (city of 1,000 steps).
 Gjirokastër, a ‘museum’ town, is considered to be the most beautiful in Albania and is high on most visitors list.
 After checking in to our hotel, there’ll be time to explore the town before dinner.

-• Included: B,L
+• Meals: B,L

-We will start the day with a brief transfer, skipping some road and starting our cycling at the top of Muzina pass towards Sarandë.
+We start the day with a brief transfer, skipping some road and starting our cycling at the top of Muzina pass towards Sarandë.

 This is the gateway to southern Albania on the Ionian coast, sandwiched between the high mountains and the sea.
 A short ride on a rustic ferry brings us to the UNESCO World Heritage Site of Butrint, one of the country’s most important archaeological treasures, where the influences of various ancient people are clearly visible.
-From here, we will make our way along the coast heading north with the island of Corfu always at your side.
+From here, we make our way along the coast heading north with the island of Corfu always at your side.

-• Included: B,L,D
+• Meals: B,L,D

 We have a rollercoaster ride today!
 We leave as the early morning mist is burnt off by the sun, climbing steeply out of Sarandë to a rocky plateau.
 Then it’s over cols into bays and around headlands, always with the stunning mountain scenery to the right and coastal views to the left before descending to the long beach and the bay of Himarë, where there’s plenty of time for a swim in the clear blue waters of the Albanian riviera.

-• Included: B,L
+• Meals: B,L

 Our biggest day!